 Why It Matters

-The new reporting requirements will also help businesses in identifying value-creation opportunities.
-Accurate carbon accounting allows companies to gain a deeper understanding of their emissions profile, as well as identify and analyze hotspots such as high-emitting suppliers.
-Business opportunities may arise from lowering the cost of capital by adhering to strong sustainability standards, and from consumers who are willing to pay a premium for sustainable brands or change their buying behavior to reduce their carbon footprint.
+The laws could also help businesses identify value-creation opportunities.
+Accurate carbon accounting allows companies to gain a deeper understanding of their emissions profiles, as well as quickly identify hotspots such as high-emitting suppliers.
+In a rapidly changing marketplace, the ability to provide investor-grade climate data can help build trust and secure investments.
+It can also add a competitive advantage: Consumers are increasingly willing to pay a premium for sustainable brands and change their buying behavior to reduce their carbon footprints.

 How did it happen?

-It's not surprising that Sacramento is taking the lead on ambitious climate policy.
+It's not surprising that Sacramento is leading the charge on corporate climate accountability.
 In the last decade, California has been hit hard by wildfires, floods, and other climate-related disasters.
-Without prompt measures to reduce greenhouse gas emissions, climate change could devastate the state's finances, economy, and environment.
+Without prompt measures to reduce greenhouse gas emissions, the state’s finances, economy, and environment are at grave risk.

-The Climate Accountability Package promises to set a new gold standard for corporate transparency, and could ignite similar efforts across the country.
+SB 253 and SB 261 set a new standard for corporate transparency, and could ignite similar efforts across the country.

 A Comparison to the SEC’s Proposed Climate Disclosure Rules

-While California’s SB253 shares common ground with the SEC’s climate proposal, it departs from the federal rule on two critical fronts: the type of emissions reported, and the type of company required to report them.
+While California’s SB 253 shares common ground with the SEC’s climate proposal, it extends beyond the federal rule on two critical fronts: the type of emissions reported, and the type of company required to report them.

-The SEC proposal requires all public companies to disclose scope 1 (direct emissions from their owned operations) and scope 2 (indirect emissions from purchasing electricity, steam, heating, and cooling) emissions.
-Businesses would only report on scope 3 emissions if they have set scope 3 reduction targets or if scope 3 emissions are material.
+The SEC proposal would require all public companies to disclose scope 1 (direct emissions from their owned operations) and scope 2 (indirect emissions from purchasing electricity, steam, heating, and cooling) emissions.
+Businesses would only report on scope 3 emissions if they have set scope 3 reduction targets or if scope 3 emissions are deemed material.
 Moreover, smaller companies would not have to report their scope 3 emissions.

 California goes further.
 Its new policy calls for disclosure of all three types of emissions for any US company operating in the state with annual revenue over $1B USD.
 This is significant, as scope 3 emissions often make up the lion’s share of corporate carbon inventory.

 The other notable difference between the regulations is the type of company involved.
-While the proposed SEC rule applies only to publicly traded companies, California’s policy targets both public and private companies.
-This could help drive decarbonization of the private market, and would enable investors to initiate climate action across multi-asset portfolios.
+While the proposed SEC rule applies only to publicly traded companies, California’s policy targets both public and private entities.
+This could help drive decarbonization of the private market and would enable investors to initiate climate action across multi-asset portfolios.

 Prepare for GHG Emissions Reporting Under California's New Regulations

-The world is rapidly shifting to a low-carbon economy, and California’s Climate Accountability Package will further speed that transition.
+The world is rapidly shifting to a low-carbon economy, and California’s climate accountability laws will further speed that transition.